Leading gold ETF sees biggest weekly outflow of 2012

 The SPDR’s holdings have fallen nearly 25 metric tons so far in July, putting them on track for their biggest monthly outflow since December.

-Demand has tailed off as gold prices have wilted this month against a backdrop of dollar strength and soft physical demand.
-They are currently down 2 percent in July at $1,565.
+Demand has tailed off as gold prices have wilted against a backdrop of dollar strength and soft physical demand.
+They are currently down 1.6 percent this month at $1,572.

 Gold ETFs, which issue securities backed by physical bullion, have proved a popular way to invest in gold since they first appeared in 2003, and now hold around 70 million ounces, or more than 2,000 metric tons, of metal.